-At Cambian Devon School we:
+At Cambian Great Dunmow School we:

-- Keep the individual at the heart of everything we do. - Provide exciting, motivational and ambitious experiences for individuals that enable rapid and sustained engagement. - Address individuals' learning barriers and needs in order to prepare them for the next stage of their education, wherever that may be, their life outside school and ultimately their adult life. - Provide appropriate learning experiences, as well as breadth and depth of subject matter, adapting this and creating bespoke learning where appropriate. - Seek alternative provisions to support the interests and aspirations of individuals, to develop skills as well as resilience and respect. - Ensure real-life learning situations to facilitate preparation for future life situations, as well as making our curriculum as practical as possible where we can. - Ensure we are equipping our individuals with key area development such as literacy, numeracy and Science with the understanding that this is likely to be from the perspective of filling gaps, and providing catch up due to our individuals' previous educational history, as well meeting their age-related needs. - Support and challenge our individuals by intervening where appropriate in a timely and supportive manner that creates progression and growth. - Explore our individuals' talents and aspirations and enable them to experience a wide range of opportunities.

-- Build confidence, self-esteem and resilience and engender a love of learning for life. - Develop portable and transferable skills for all individuals in communication, social interactions, independence, personal safety, self-regulation of sensory needs, self-regulation of behaviour, Literacy, Numeracy and using IT as a tool. - Provide a personalised curriculum that meets the needs, interests, abilities and aspirations of all individuals, ensuring SEND needs are fully met and also provide ongoing support for the next phase of their lives to allow them to make a positive contribution to society - Ensure that our individuals know how to make a positive contribution to their community and wider society. - Promote positive mental health, supporting social and emotional well-being for every member of our school community including, staff, individuals and families. - Deliver Personal, Social and Health Education (PSHE) sessions around explicit safeguarding strategies to support individuals in keeping themselves safe. - Promote equal opportunities to all of our individuals in line with the Equality Act 2010 throughout our practices. - Become critical thinkers and independent individuals. - Find a sense of belonging to the school and its community to promote the knowledge and cultural capital they need to succeed in life. - Learn how to cooperate with their peers and tolerate and respect one another in school and in the wider community. - Promote Fundamental British Values and Social, Moral, Spiritual and Cultural (SMSC) development throughout our curriculum delivery. - Seek the input of individuals, parents/carers, other stakeholders and the wider community with regards to the planning and delivery of the curriculum through questionnaires and consultation.
+- Keep the individual at the heart of everything we do. - Provide exciting, motivational and ambitious experiences for individuals that enable rapid and sustained engagement. - Address individuals' learning barriers and needs in order to prepare them for the next stage of their education, wherever that may be, their life outside school/college and ultimately their adult life. - Provide appropriate learning experiences, as well as breadth and depth of subject matter, adapting this and creating bespoke learning where appropriate. - Seek alternative provisions to support the interests and aspirations of individuals, to develop skills as well as resilience and respect. - Ensure real-life learning situations to facilitate preparation for future life situations, as well as making our curriculum as practical as possible where we can. - Support and challenge our individuals by intervening where appropriate in a timely and supportive manner that creates progression and growth. - Explore our individuals' talents and aspirations and enable them to experience a wide range of opportunities. - Build confidence, self-esteem and resilience and engender a love of learning for life. - Develop portable and transferable skills for all individuals in communication, social interactions, independence, personal safety, self-regulation of sensory needs, self-regulation of behaviour, Literacy, Numeracy and using IT as a tool. - Provide a personalised curriculum that meets the needs, interests, abilities and aspirations of all individuals, ensuring SEND needs are fully met and also provide ongoing support for the next phase of their lives to allow them to make a positive contribution to society - Ensure that our individuals know how to make a positive contribution to their community and wider society. - Promote positive mental health, supporting social and emotional well-being for every member of our school/college community including, staff, individuals and families. - Deliver Personal, Social and Health Education (PSHE) sessions around explicit safeguarding strategies to support individuals in keeping themselves safe. - Promote equal opportunities to all of our individuals in line with the Equality Act 2010 throughout our practices. - Become critical thinkers and independent individuals. - Find a sense of belonging to the school/college and its community to promote the knowledge and cultural capital they need to succeed in life. - Learn how to cooperate with their peers and tolerate and respect one another in school/college and in the wider community. - Promote Fundamental British Values and Social, Moral, Spiritual and Cultural (SMSC) development throughout our curriculum delivery. - Seek the input of individuals, parents/carers, other stakeholders and the wider community with regards to the planning and delivery of the curriculum through questionnaires and consultation.